microsoft/Data-Science-For-Beginners/5-Data-Science-In-Cloud/18-tbd/README.md

     ```
 ## 🚀 Challenge

 Look more closely at the model explanations and details that AutoML generated for the top models.
 Try to understand why the best model is better than the other ones.
-What algorithms were compared ?
-What are the differences between them ?
-Why is the best one performing better in this case ?
+What algorithms were compared?
+What are the differences between them?
+Why is the best one performing better in this case?

 ## Post-Lecture Quiz